 (1) The buyer or the recipient designated by him shall inspect the goods immediately upon receipt.
-After the discovery of defects, the processing of the defective goods shall be stopped immediately.
-Obvious defects, including the absence of guarantees, must be reported in writing immediately, at the latest 7 days after receipt of the goods, hidden defects immediately, at the latest 7 days after their discovery.
-If the buyer fails to inspect the goods or to notify us in due form and time, the buyer shall not be entitled to any claims arising from defects.
-The timeliness of the notification shall be determined by the time of its receipt by us.
+After the discovery of defects, the processing of the defective item shall be stopped immediately.
+Obvious defects, including the absence of guarantees, must be reported in text form immediately, at the latest 7 days after receipt of the goods, hidden defects immediately, at the latest 7 days after their discovery.
+If the buyer fails to inspect the goods or to give notice in due form and time, the buyer shall not be entitled to any claims arising from defects.
+The timeliness of the notification depends on the time of its receipt by us.

 (2) If an acceptance test or an initial sample test has been agreed, a complaint about defects which the buyer could have detected during a careful acceptance test or initial sample test shall be excluded.

 (3) The buyer must notify us expressly and in writing before conclusion of the contract of any technical requirements placed on the goods by the buyer which deviate from the usual requirements.
 If he does not do so, there is no defect if such requirements are not met.

 (4) In the event of justified notices of defect, we shall be obliged, at our discretion, to provide subsequent performance either by delivering defect-free replacement goods or by rectifying the defect, in which case the parts complained about shall become our property.
 We are entitled to refuse subsequent performance in accordance with the statutory provisions.